 The \mosaicname{} facilitates rapid comprehension of the main content of different slices, supporting the identification of potential spurious correlation issues(\ref{req:actionable}).

 We introduce a metric termed Spuriousness probabilities to streamline the detection of spuriousness, ranging from $0$ to $1$, indicative of the likelihood of spurious correlation existence.
 We employ the Label Spreading algorithm~\cite{zhou2003learning} to propagate user-annotated spurious/core information to other slices.
-Specifically, a graph is constructed where nodes represent data points and edge weights represent similarities between points.
+Specifically, a graph is constructed where nodes represent data points, and edge weights encode similarities between points.
 In our case, we fit the graph to our 2D attribution representation space.

-According to the graph, the Label Spreading algorithm updates the labels of unannotated slices iteratively to ensure local and global label consistency---similar slices should have similar spuriousness, and the propagated spuriousness scores should respect the annotated slice spurious/core labels.
-The minimal input requirement from users is one slice annotation of ``core'' or ``spurious'' is required to initialize the propagation process, the spuriousness scores are dynamically updated as users provide additional annotations.
+Based on this graph structure, the Label Spreading algorithm iteratively updates the labels of unannotated slices, ensuring local and global label consistency—similar slices should exhibit similar spuriousness scores, and the propagated scores should respect the annotated slice spurious/core labels.
+While only one annotation of ``core'' or ``spurious'' is required to initialize the propagation process, the spuriousness scores are dynamically updated as users provide additional annotations.
 The iteratively refined scores are visualized in the interface to guide further annotation.

 The Spuriousness probabilities obtained through the \mosaicname{} offer two benefits.
 First, they streamline slice exploration by highlighting potential spurious correlations, supporting identifying and assessing problematic slices.
 Second, after users' verification, these probabilities inform the model-side strategies for issue mitigation (Sec.~\ref{subsec:error_mitigation}) (\ref{req:actionable}).
 Since propagated scores are visualized alongside the \mosaicname{}, users can easily validate and override incorrect propagations, ensuring human decisions take precedence over automated computations.